Centrism by country: Brazil

 There are several centrist parties in Brazil, such as the Brazilian Democratic Movement (MDB), a catch-all party and one of the largest political parties in Brazil.
 The Brazilian Social Democracy Party (PSDB) is another example of a centrist party in Brazilian politics.
 Other centrist parties include the Social Democratic Party (Brazil, 2011) (PSD), the Green Party (Brazil) (PV), Citizenship (Brazil) (CID), and the Republican Party of the Social Order (PROS).
 Due to the high number of centre parties in Brazil, they exert a major position in local politics, and due to that, parties that are not part of major parties of the right-wing or the left-wing are pejoratively called Centrão (meaning 'big centre').

 Canada

 Throughout modern history, Canadian governments at the federal level have governed from a moderate, centrist political position, practicing "brokerage politics".
 (Note: Brokerage politics: "A Canadian term for successful big tent parties that embody a pluralistic catch-all approach to appeal to the median Canadian voter ... adopting centrist policies and electoral coalitions to satisfy the short-term preferences of a majority of electors who are not located on the ideological fringe.")
 Both the Liberal Party of Canada and the Conservative Party of Canada (or its predecessors) rely on attracting support from a broad spectrum of voters.
-The historically predominant Liberals position themselves at the centre of the Canadian political scale, being more moderate and centrist than the centre-right Conservative.
+The historically predominant Liberals position themselves at the centre to centre-left of the Canadian political scale, being more moderate and centrist than the centre-right Conservative.
 In the late 1970s, Prime Minister Pierre Elliott Trudeau claimed that his Liberal Party of Canada adhered to the "radical centre".
 Far-left and far-right politics have never been prominent forces in Canadian society.